draneix/evaaa/evaaa_train/README.md

 <a id="implemented-algorithms"></a>
 ## 🧮 Implemented Algorithms

-This repository includes three main algorithms:
+This folder includes three main algorithms:
 - **DreamerV3**: Implemented from SheepRL framework
 - **PPO (Proximal Policy Optimization)**: Implemented from SheepRL framework
 - **DQN (Deep Q-Network)**: Custom implementation by our team